 Pangasinan Bank, Inc. is a former savings and loan bank operating since 1976 under the supervision of the Bangko Sentral ng Pilipinas (BSP) and Philippine Deposit Insurance Corp.
 (PDIC).
-Since 2001, the bank operates as a rural bank catering for the financial needs in the rural areas on a wider perspective, with 6 branches strategically located within the provinces of Pangasinan and La Union.
+Since 2001, the bank operates as a rural bank catering to the financial needs in rural areas on a wider perspective, with 6 branches strategically located within the provinces of Pangasinan and La Union.

 OF PANGASINAN BANK (A RURAL BANK), INC.

 In the early part of 1976, a closely-knit circle of friends from San Fabian, Pangasinan informally gathered together and decided to organize the second thrift bank in Pangasinan.
 The group was composed of Dr. Gregorio Tercero De Guzman, Jr., a private medical practitioner, Atty.
 Conrado P. Gubatan, at that time Mayor of San Fabian, Mr. Daniel P. Calimlim, an insurance underwriter also engaged in the poultry business, and Mr. Mauro S. Abalos, an accountant, and businessman.
 They invited Msgr.
 Oscar A. Aquino, who was then parish priest of San Fabian and a native of Mangaldan to join them.
 With the support of some relatives, namely, Dr. Letecia L. Quinto and Mr. Alfredo B. Quinto, related by affinity to Dr. Gregorio Tercero De Guzman, Jr. and Dr. Loreto J. Gubatan, a dentist and brother of Atty.
 Conrado P. Gubatan, the group managed to deposit Five Hundred Thousand Pesos (P 500,000.00) with the Central Bank and this amount was the minimum paid-up capital required of a thrift bank at that time.